10: No Such Thing As A Soggy Monk

 They've got a white, blue, and red stripe with a shield on the front.

-And then there's a professor from the University of
+And then there's a professor um from the University of

 the University of Ljubljana.

-with confusion as well, there was that thing at the London Olympics when the North Korean women's football team walked off because they showed the South Korean flag, not the North Korean.
+And then with confusions as well, there was that thing at the London Olympics when the North Korean women's football team walked off because they showed the South Korean flag, not the North Korean.

 And just at the end, Your Bino, there was a second Dennis Menace who made his debut in America.